RedStoneCoin/redstone-poc/README.md

 - [x] Simple node
 - [x] Balance = chain 1 addr balance + chain 2 addr balance
 - [x] Block to include header and other hash (just added to block struct)
-- [] ADVANCE: Implement everything in one function this will hapen at end insted of usinf eg mine_block_chain2() use mine_block(arg: chain) this will hapen at end as now we are testing features and implementing it for testing.c
+- [ ] ADVANCE: Implement everything in one function this will hapen at end insted of usinf eg mine_block_chain2() use mine_block(arg: chain) this will hapen at end as now we are testing features and implementing it for testing.c
-### struckture